TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Methodology

-By aggregating these components, we achieve a complete partition of the final probability $P_{\text{final}}(y)$ into exactly {seven distinct sources}:
+By aggregating these components, we achieve a complete partition of the final probability $P_{\text{final}}(y)$ into {seven distinct sources}:

-\textbf{The Guiding Question:} We have now derived a precise 7-dimensional attribution vector for every token.
-However, raw attribution scores lack context: a high $P_{\text{FFN}}$ contribution might be normal for a function word but suspicious for a proper noun.
-How can we contextualize these scores with syntactic priors?
+\textbf{The Guiding Question:} We have now derived a 7-dimensional attribution vector for every token.
+However, raw attribution scores lack context: a high FFN contribution might be normal for a function word but suspicious for a proper noun.
+How to contextualize these scores with syntactic priors?